 These are cool season plants that do the majority of their growth from October to April and then go dormant in the hotter weather.
 The main stem is succulent and soft while smaller branches appear perpendicular to the trunk.
 Flowers are creamy white in clusters on the terminal ends of branches from February through March.

-Boojum trees are named after a mythical thing found in the work, The Hunting of the Snark, by Louis Caroll.
+Boojum trees are named after a mythical thing found in the work, The Hunting of the Snark, by Lewis Caroll.
 Their fantastic form resembles an upside-down carrot and groups of them create quite an astounding display as the vertical trunks snake up from the earth.